nomnomab/unity-lc-project-patcher/README.md

 - Fresh patch: 5 - 10 minutes
 - Already patched: 8 - 15 minutes

-These can vary wildly depening on system speed and project size.
+These can vary wildly depending on system speed and project size.

 ## FAQ